patrickbreen/demos/pong/README.md

 It should converge to perfect-scoring solution within about 25 episodes.
 I've seen it converge within 3 episodes.
 It is variable.

+### Testing

+There is no testing, because most of the non-trivial functionality is non-deterministic.

 ### Explanation
 I implemented a form of the Q-learning algorithm to show a simple demonstration of Reinforcement Learning (RL).